-You must specify the external resource using the
+You specify the external resource using the

-hosts key.
+hosts field.
 You can qualify it

 configures the traffic route to use mutual TLS to secure the connection to the

 ext-svc.example.com external service that we configured using the service entry:

 By default, Istio configures every Envoy proxy to accept traffic on all the ports of its associated workload, and to reach every workload in the mesh when forwarding traffic.
 You can use a sidecar configuration to do the following:

-Fine-tune the set of ports and protocols that an Envoy proxy accepts.
+- Fine-tune the set of ports and protocols that an Envoy proxy accepts.

-Limit the set of services that the Envoy proxy can reach.
+- Limit the set of services that the Envoy proxy can reach.

+workloadSelector.
 For example, the following sidecar configuration configures

 all services in the

-apiVersion: networking.istio.io/v1alpha3 kind: Sidecar metadata: name: default namespace: bookinfo spec: egress: - hosts: - "./*"
+apiVersion: networking.istio.io/v1alpha3 kind: Sidecar metadata: name: default namespace: bookinfo spec: egress: - hosts: - "./*" - "istio-system/*"